Promoting integration through social connections

 Members of existing refugee communities have a critical role to play in building social connections for recently resettled refugees.
 Experience suggests that the following are factors to be taken into consideration:

 - Former refugees bring language and cultural knowledge.
 However, they may need some support to acquire the skills needed to fulfil their role (e.g. setting boundaries, confidentiality, or providing information about the systems and resources available to resettled refugees in the receiving community).

 - Access to debriefing will be particularly important because exposure to traumatic histories of other refugees may serve as triggers of their own experiences, or those of close relatives and friends.

-- Efforts should be made to recognize the work carried out by former refugees engaged in voluntary roles.
-For example, in a number of countries, training programs for volunteers are accredited or voluntary work is given formal recognition, which can enhance future employment prospects for participants.
+- Efforts should be made to recognise the work carried out by former refugees engaged in voluntary roles.
+For example, in a number of countries, training programmes for volunteers are accredited or voluntary work is given formal recognition, which can enhance future employment prospects for participants.